WalletScrutiny/WalletScrutinyCom/_iphone/com.trusteewallet.md

 There they comment in length on the issue of reproducibility for their Android app
 {% include walletLink.html wallet='android/com.trusteewallet' %} but make no such claims for
-their iPhone product wich leads us to the verdict: **not verifiable**.
+their iPhone product which leads us to the verdict: **not verifiable**.